-8 reasons the horseworld wouldn’t be the same without The Queen - Horse & Hound
+Happy Birthday to The Queen!
+8 reasons the horseworld is indebted to Her Majesty - Horse & Hound

-Today (6 February 2017), The Queen has made history by becoming the first British monarch to reach their Sapphire Jubilee.
-Just eight reasons seems a bit of an injustice when trying to sum up how indebted the horseworld is to The Queen's passion and commitment to our sport.
-But to mark her 65 years on the throne, we've made a start...
+Today (21 April 2020) The Queen marks her 94th birthday.
+Just eight reasons seems a bit of an injustice when trying to sum up how indebted the horseworld is to The Queen’s passion and commitment to our sport.
+But to mark her birthday, we’ve made a start...

 1. An encyclopedic knowledge

 Her Majesty is intimidatingly knowledgeable when it comes to horses — no detail is spared.
 So much so that former editor of Horse & Hound Michael Clayton recalls that on a visit she made to H&H HQ with Prince Philip in London, 1978, he found himself caught out.
 “The royal couple lingered long over a series of equestrian photographs we displayed.
-Frequently The Queen would study a horse portrait intently and ask the question of the true horseman: ‘Who is it by?’,” he remembers.
+Frequently The Queen would study a horse portrait intently and ask the question of the true horseman: ‘Who is it by?’” he remembers.
 “All too often I had to cough and admit I did not know.
-Sometimes one of my colleagues would provide the answer, but usually The Queen was the first remember the sire of a horse in our collection.”
+Sometimes one of my colleagues would provide the answer, but usually The Queen was the first to remember the sire of a horse in our collection.”

 2. Age is just a number

-We’ve always been proud to boast that in equestrianism, a 19 year old can compete against a 50 year old.
+We’ve always been proud to boast that in equestrianism, a 19-year-old can compete against a 50-year-old.
 But The Queen takes it to another level.
-Riding at 90?
+Riding at 94?
 No problem.

 3. Understated glamour